tshepang/seaplane/docs/GETTING_STARTED.md

 d4e877b7  mellow-order      seaplane_demo/nginxdemos/hello@sha256:33d30466bb608f607a8d708d39bf13ec7a908dde1a8a8b228f7f3f4c6a4d1bdf  1    INF  auto  false
 ```

+> **Warning**
-**IMPORTANT:** This edit *only affects our local Flight Plan definition*!
+> This edit *only affects our local Flight Plan definition*!
 Nothing has
-changed to our running Formation Instance in the Seaplane Cloud.
-Remember, once a remote instance
+> changed to our running Formation Instance in the Seaplane Cloud.
+Remember,
-has been created from a local definition, the two are disconnected from one another.
-Much like
+> once a remote instance has been created from a local definition, the two are
-creating a house from a set of blue prints, and then changing the blue prints doesn't automatically
+> disconnected from one another.
+Much like creating a house from a set of blue
+> prints, and then changing the blue prints doesn't automatically change any
-change any houses built prior!
+> houses built prior!

 Notice we used part of the `LOCAL ID` to reference our Flight Plan.
-We could have
+We could
-also done so by unambiguous partial name, or full name if we desired.
+have also done so by unambiguous partial name, or full name if we desired.

 Hmm.
 You know what?
 Actually, I think we do want another Flight Plan that
 points to the `:latest` tag.
 We can copy `mellow-order` and just make that one